Concord, New South Wales: Churches

 St Luke's Anglican Church is one of the oldest churches in Concord.
 The church is over 150 years old and is located at Burton Street near Concord Oval.
 Its current organ was donated by Dame Eadith Walker, of the famous Walker family on her 21st birthday in 1883.

-Recreation of the possible former red ensign of Concord, flown at Stanton Place in 2009.
-Based on local descriptions.

 St Mary's Catholic Church is a prominent architectural landmark on Parramatta Road.
 The first church on the site was built in 1845 until a new church was built in 1874.
 A school operated in the original church building until a separate school building was built and opened by Cardinal Moran in 1894.
 A convent for the Sisters of Charity was erected next to the church in 1898.
 The present church building was completed in 1929.